OMGerEDU/Admin_panel/generated_supabase_schema.txt

     )
   );

+drop policy if exists "Users can insert chats for their numbers" on public.chats;
+create policy "Users can insert chats for their numbers" on public.chats for insert with check (
+    exists (
+      select 1 from public.numbers n
+      where n.id = public.chats.number_id
+      and n.user_id = auth.uid()
+    )
+  );

+drop policy if exists "Users can update chats for their numbers" on public.chats;
+create policy "Users can update chats for their numbers" on public.chats for update using (
+    exists (
+      select 1 from public.numbers n
+      where n.id = public.chats.number_id
+      and n.user_id = auth.uid()
+    )
+  );

 -- MESSAGES Table (Optional, but good for history) create table if not exists public.messages (
     id uuid default uuid_generate_v4() primary key,